-At each of the four Family Outreach & Donation Centers (Timberlake Outreach Center, Elkhorn Outreach/Donation Center, South Omaha Family Outreach/Donation Center, and Council Bluffs Family Outreach/Donation Center), monthly assistance for food, clothing, diapers, furniture, and appliances is available.
+At the Timberlake Outreach Center and each of our Family Outreach & Donation Centers (Elkhorn and Council Bluffs Family Outreach/Donation Center), monthly assistance for food, clothing, diapers, furniture, and appliances is available.
 Through this ministry, needy families can lower their expenses, empowering them to remain in their own homes.

-The Timberlake Outreach Center specifically also serves thousands with our seasonal preventive programs including Great Thanksgiving Banquet, Turkey ‘N Fixins, Super Duper Give Away, and Project Santa.
+The Timberlake Outreach Center specifically also serves thousands of people through our seasonal preventive programs including Great Thanksgiving Banquet, Turkey ‘N Fixins, Super Duper Give Away, and Project Santa.

 Life Changing Programs

 Open Door Mission offers life-changing programs to break the cycle of homelessness and poverty.
-Lydia House and the Garland Thompson Men’s Center also offer life changing recovery programs to address the causes for homelessness such as abuse, addiction, or the inability to obtain and maintain steady employment.
+Lydia House and the Garland Thompson Men’s Center also offer life-changing recovery programs to address the causes of homelessness such as abuse, addiction, or the inability to obtain and maintain steady employment.